memcached/memcached.github.io/content/features/proxy/_index.md

 -- reasonable timeframe.
 mcp.backend_flap_backoff_max(seconds)

--- Whether or not a backend is hanndled by worker threads or a dedicated IO -- thread, by default.
+-- Whether or not a backend is handled by worker threads or a dedicated IO -- thread, by default.
 -- disabled by default, which provides better scalability at the cost of more -- TCP connections and less batching of backend syscalls.